iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 x^2 y'' + xy' + (\lambda x^2 - \tilde p^2)y = 0  \quad x \in [0, b]
 $$

-This doesnt look right at the first glance, but we can divide both side by $x$ and get:
+This doesn't look right at the first glance, but we can divide both side by $x$ and get:

 $$
 x y'' + y' + \left(